WeaselJones/DinoCalc/README.md

 For now the objective is to create a calculator capable of just adding and subtracting.

-Future objectives will be to:
+Future objectives (not in any particular order) will be to:

-1) replace the Arduino UNO board with a custom made PCB and reduce parts to a minimum
+1) replace the Arduino Pro Mini board with a custom made PCB and reduce parts to a minimum

 2) add multiplication and division to the calculator's capabilities.

-3) develop a custom keypad
+3) develop a custom keypad (maybe using tactile buttons and caps, or making my own "membrane" type keypad, or exploring "conductive" type buttons)

 4) add sound for errors or beep whenever custom keypad button is pressed